Residential Life in Ashland, Oregon

 The dormitory for St. Mary's students is located at Cedar Hall on the beautiful Southern Oregon University Campus.

-- A basement where students can play video games or ping pong
+- A game room where students can have parties, play video games, or play ping pong

 Please click here to see pictures of the city of Ashland and the SOU campus.